Tom Pidcock: 2022

+2023

+On 4 March 2023 Pidcock won Strade Bianche following a solo attack from 20 kilometres out.
+Pidcock was the first British rider to win the event.

+2024

 In July 2024, at the Paris Olympics, Pidcock was the favourite to win the cross-country mountain bike event despite withdrawing from Tour de France due to Covid 16 days earlier.
 He was leading in the fourth lap when he suffered a puncture, which left him trailing Victor Koretzky of France by 39 seconds in 9th place.
 Pidcock managed to make up the deficit, and the lead changed a few times between Pidcock and Koretzky towards the end.
 Koretzky was leading with 400m to go, and Pidcock took a chance to move ahead of Koretzky by taking the inside line past a tree, but the two collided causing Koretzky to unclip from his pedal.
 This allowed Pidcock to race ahead to the finishing line, to the displeasure of the French crowd.
 The consensus was that there had been no wrongdoing by anyone, and Pidcock won the Olympic gold medal for the second time.
 As with his previous Olympic victory, Pidcock prepared for the event with Belgian coach Kurt Bogaerts with whom he had been working since 2018.
 Bogaerts had joined Ineos in 2021 to work more closely with Pidcock across all disciplines, and would later follow Pidcock to Q36.5 Pro Cycling Team in 2025.